robotpilot/turtlebot3_wiki/docs/source/friends.rst

 |

-From this idea, a lot of TurtleBot3 friends that have different characters can be built.
-Customize the construction more than listed as follows.
+With this extendible structure, handful of TurtleBot3 friends with various characteristics could be built.
+You can customize the structure to create something new other than the below examples.

-TurtleBot3 Friends List (2017.03.03)
+TurtleBot3 Friends List (as of 2017.03.03)

 - TurtleBot3 Friends: Car
 - TurtleBot3 Friends: OpenManipulator Chain